ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

 ### Structural Decomposition

+Breaking down the input into a divide-and-conquer approach is a valuable approach to more complex requests.
+Considering separate perspectives, within the _same_ model, or within separate model calls with different prompt-inceptions as in agent [systems](./systems.md) can improve performance.

 ??? tip "[Skeleton of Thought](https://arxiv.org/pdf/2307.15337.pdf)"

     A nice structure that resembles the thoughtful creation of answers allows for parallelization and hence speedup, with comparable or better results in answer generation.